Dlacreme/magicbar/README.md

 # Magic Bar

-Magic bar is a single application to replace your desktop home.
+Magic Bar is a light application with 0 dependency providing a search bar to search for any app available in your $PATH.
+It can also run any shell command and be configured to quickly start your favorites applications.

 All contributions are welcomed.
 Issues as well but not so much.

 ## Config file

-Magic bar expects a `.magic_bar` in your home holder.
-Take a look to `.magic_bar.example` for more information.
+Your favorites and a default application can be configured using a `~.magic_bar` file.
+See `.magic_bar.example` for more details.